kostistzim/Plant_Leaves_Classification_MLOps_DTU02476/reports/README.md

 > Answer:

 We managed to deploy our API both locally and on the cloud.
-- Locally
+- ### Locally:
-    For deplayment we wrapped our model into application used the `lifespan` function of fastpi.
+    For deployment we wrapped our model into application used the `lifespan` function of fastpi.
 First we used the model.pth format but after some experimentation we ended up using the model.onnx format.
 For local deployment of the api we used `uvicorn --reload --port 8000 src.plant_leaves.api:app`.
     At first we used a temporary html form in order to upload the images but eventually removed it, one can test the api using `http://127.0.0.1:8000/docs`.
     Finally we made sure that everything could be containerized and run smoothly.
-- Cloud
+- ### Cloud:
     As explained above, we orchestrated the deployment locally with docker compose and on GCP, we made use of Cloud Run services.

 ### Question 25